algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 ### Interval Arithmetic

-An algorithm is called *numerically stable* if its error, whatever its cause, does not grow to be much larger during the calculation.
-This happens if the problem is *well-conditioned*, meaning that the solution changes by only a small amount if the problem data are changed by a small amount.
+An algorithm is called *numerically stable* if its error, whatever its cause, does not grow much larger during the calculation.
+This can only happen if the problem itself is *well-conditioned*, meaning that the solution changes only by a small amount if the input data are changed by a small amount.

 When analyzing numerical algorithms, it is often useful to adopt the same method that is used in experimental physics: instead of working with unknown real values, we will work with the intervals where they may be in.